frida/frida-website/docs/javascript-api.md

         This function may return the string `stop` to cancel the enumeration early.

-    -   `onComplete: function onComplete()`: called when all modules have been enumerated
+    -   `onComplete: function ()`: called when all modules have been enumerated

 +   `Process.enumerateModulesSync()`: synchronous version of
     `enumerateModules()` that returns the modules in an array.